2020PB/police-brutality/reports/Oregon.md

 ### Federal officers retaliate to protesters with tear gas, flashbangs and impact munitions | July 21st

-After a small group of protesters damaged the plywood barricade on the Justice Center doors around 12:30 AM PST, federal agents emerged from the Justice Center and deployed a variety of riot control munitions against all protesters for a period lasting about half an hour.
+After a small group of protesters damaged the plywood barricade on the US District Courthouse doors around 12:30 AM PST, federal agents emerged from the US District Courthouse and deployed a variety of riot control munitions against all protesters for a period lasting about half an hour.
 These munitions include tear gas, flashbangs and unknown less-lethal projectiles.

 Prior to emerging, officers dropped a tear gas canister out of a window in the barricade, seen [here](https://twitter.com/ByMikeBaker/status/1285465270685859841).